mrxten/XamEffects/README.md

-# XamEffects
+# XamEffects for Xamarin.Forms
-Xamarin Forms effects.
+Xamarin Forms effects for Android and iOS only.